-National Poison Prevention Week is March 16-22, 2014.
-It is designated as the third week in March every year to highlight the dangers of poisonings and how to prevent them.
+National Poison Prevention Week is designated as the third week in March every year to highlight the dangers of poisonings and how to prevent them.

 Accidental poisonings are a leading public health problem.